vaibhavbunny/Trade_Cost_Simulator/README.md

 | Data Fetching   | `@st.cache_data` for slow/static APIs     |
 | Error Handling  | `try/except` for all critical blocks      |

----

-## 📄 License

-This project is released under the MIT License.
-See [LICENSE](LICENSE) for details.

----

 ## 👤 Author